-Belém is known as the launching point for Vasco de Gama’s famous expeditions, but it is equally renowned for the pasteis de nata (custard tarts) of Pastéis de Belém.
+Belém is known as the launching point for Vasco de Gama’s famous expeditions, but it is equally renowned for the pasteis de nata (custard tarts) of Pastéis de Belém, one of the traditional Portuguese foods.
 The original shop opened in 1837 next to the Jerónimos Monastery to raise funds for clergy and workers since the convents and monasteries were shut down during the 1820 revolution.

 The recipe of the pastéis de Belém is a well guarded secret, which is part of what draws a crowd all hours of the day.
 After grabbing a savory treat, head out to explore the area.

 There are three not to miss spots in Belém: Jerónimos Monastery, Belém Tower, and the Monument to the Discoveries.

 Jerónimos Monastery was built in 1502 and is a testament to Portugal’s wealth during the Age of Exploration.
 It is an UNESCO World Heritage site and the elaborate, decorative Manueline architecture is stunning.

 Kings of Portugal, Vasco de Gama, and the famous poet Luis de Camões are buried here.
 It’s wonderful to explore all of its nooks and crannies and marvel at the intricately carved archways and columns.